arbazahmed07/Mini-Productivity-Dashboard/README.md

 - Shadcn UI components
 - Tailwind CSS for styling
 - React Query for data fetching
-- React Hook Form for form handling
-- Zod for validation

 ### Backend
 - Node.js with Express
 - MongoDB with Mongoose ODM